wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 Finally, click 'Finished' to complete the configuration of your monitor object.

+The script must be installed on all LTM pairs AND each GTM for accurate functioning.
+For GTM devices, you must manually install or update the script as these changes don't sync like other GTM configurations.

 On the ClearPass side, configure your guest operator login policy to map the test username to the default "Null Profile".
 This allows login but assigns no privileges.
 The test username/password can be configured in the local user database, or an external resource like Active Directory if desired.

 ## Script Variables